St Ita's GAA

 St Ita's is a Gaelic football and hurling club based in the village of Gortroe, (near Youghal), County Cork, Ireland.
-It competes in competitions organized by Cork county board and the Imokilly divisional board.
+It competes in competitions organised by Cork county board and the Imokilly divisional board.
 In 2013, Seamus Harnedy became the first player from the club to play with the Cork senior hurling team.
-He was a major success and ended up with being included in the 2013 and 2018 All-Star team.

 History

 History records show that in 1901 St Ita's played under the name of Gortroe in the East Cork Hurling division their opponents were Blackrock.
 The records do not give scores but it is shown that Blackrock advanced to the next stage of the competition.
 The following year 1902 its recorded that Gortroe played against Evergreen in the firsts and against United Nationals in the seconds.
-The records do not give scores but Gortroe lost out to Evergreen who then advanced to the semi finals against Dungourney.
+The records do not give scores but Gortroe lost out to Evergreen who then advanced to the semi-finals against Dungourney.
 For the records Dungourney were eventual winners.